How do you find out how much a dealer paid for a car?

 Bonus Service: Price Your Trade/Car

-If you are also looking to sell or trade your car to a dealership or car buying service, I can help you using this same method by determining what the car will sell for at auction.
+If you are also looking to sell or trade your car to a dealership or car buying service, I can help you using this same method, which will show us what the dealers will pay for the car when it goes to the auction.
 That is actually how dealers evaluate trade-ins: They assume the worst by trying to determine what they can dump the vehicle for at auction if they can’t sell it for retail.

-How: Just leave the vin number of the vehicle in the comment section below, tell me a bit about it’s condition (Best you can on a scale of 1-10) and leave us a Google Review.
+Just leave the vin number of the vehicle in the comment section below then tell me a bit about it’s condition, Color, Milage, and where the vehicle is in the country.
+(For Condition- Estimate the best you can on a scale of 1-10).
+Also, please leave us a Review if this service is helpful.
 I will then run your vehicle across what Dealers are buying/selling that vehicle for in the market and get you a number you can count on.
 We will also provide you a Free Vehicle History Report (Free Vin Check)

 How Much Do Dealers Pay For Cars From The Manufacturer?